aloco/SimpleButton/README.md

 ```
 simpleButton.setCornerRadius(20, for: SimpleButtonControlState.loading)
 simpleButton.isLoading = true
 ```
 If you don´t like the default loading indicator, you can set your own `UIView` by doing
 ```
 simpleButton.loadingView = CustomAwesomeLoadingView()
 ```

+Please note, when using a custom loading view don´t forget to handle the position and initial add to subview by yourself to fit your needs.

 ## Configurable attributes